I Feel Pretty

 The inciting incident occurs at 12 minutes when Renee falls off a SoulCycle bike during a desperate wish to be beautiful, hits her head, and wakes up believing she looks like a supermodel despite no physical change..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Renee confidently applies for the receptionist position at Lily LeClaire's Fifth Avenue headquarters, choosing to pursue the life she always wanted., moving from reaction to action.
+This reveals the protagonist's commitment to Renee confidently applies for the receptionist position at Lily LeClaire's Fifth Avenue headquarters, choosing to pursue the life she always wanted., moving from reaction to action.

 The Collapse moment at 80 minutes (73% through) represents the emotional nadir.
 Here, Renee falls and hits her head again during the launch event, breaking the "spell."
-She sees herself as she truly is and realizes everyone always saw the real her—her confidence came from within, not her looks., reveals the protagonist at their lowest point.
+She sees herself as she truly is and realizes everyone always saw the real her—her confidence came from within, not her looks., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 87 minutes initiates the final act resolution at 79% of the runtime.
 Renee realizes the truth: her confidence, not her appearance, changed everything.
 She must own her authentic self and make amends, combining her newfound self-assurance with genuine humility., demonstrating the transformation achieved throughout the journey.